larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

     ![Screenshot of the Github After window.
 At this time, we are unable to capture all of the information in the Github window.
 Future versions of this course should address this.](images/Hands-onlabunguided-Linuxliftandshiftimages/media/image27.png "Github After window")

-5. Configure the Web App to deploy the application using your GitHub osticket repo.
+5. Configure the Web App to deploy the application using your GitHub osticket repo

 6. Connect again to the **URL** for the Web App and the OsTicket System should open.
 Sign In as an Agent using: